Article 11.1 - Zoning Administration

 .4 Certificate of Occupancy

-A certificate of occupancy must be issued prior to the occupation or use of any land, building, or structure, and prior to a change in the use of any land, building, or structure, except for land used for agricultural purposes.
+A certificate of occupancy must be issued prior to the occupation, use, or change in use of any land, building, or structure, except for land used for agricultural purposes.